INSaFLU/findONTime/README.md

 ## Introduction

 The findONTime tool uploads fastq files to the INSaFLU-TELEVIR platform (docker installation or local server), and launches themetagenomics pathogen detection analysis using the [TELEVIR](https://insaflu.readthedocs.io/en/latest/metagenomics_virus_detection.html) module.
-The tool relies on \_fastq-handler\*, a package to monitor and process outputs of ONT runs, upload the reads, launch TELEVIR projects and generates a report with the results.
+The tool relies on [fastq-handler](https://pypi.org/project/fastq-handler/), a package to monitor and process outputs of ONT runs, upload the reads, launch TELEVIR projects and generates a report with the results.

 ## Details